 NMB strives to be efficient in its use of capital and therefore actively manages its balance sheet with respect to different asset, liability and risk categories.
 The goal is to enhance returns to shareholder while maintaining a prudent capital structure.
 The Board of Directors of NMB decides ultimately on the targets for capital ratios, capital policy and the overall framework of capital management.
-Capital risk was introduced in Nordea Common Risk Taxonomy in 2022, and it is defined as the risk of insufficient capital to meet internal and external capital requirements.
+Without sufficient capital management there is a risk that NMB does not meet internal and external capital requirements.